-As defined by Gartner, Scalability is the measure of a system’s ability to increase or decrease in performance and cost in response to changes in application and system processing demands.When choosing a storage solution considering this is essential as prioritizing it from the start leads to lower maintenance costs, better user experience, and higher agility.
-But before you can make a decision you need to first understand the differences in the ways you can scale your solution.
+Gartner defines Scalability as the measure of a system’s ability to increase or decrease in performance and cost in response to changes in application and system processing demands.
+Considering this is essential when choosing a storage solution as prioritizing it from the start leads to lower maintenance costs, better user experience, and higher agility.
+But before you can make a decision, you need to first understand the differences in how you can scale your solution.

 Scale-out refers to the ability of a system to scale certain dimensions when you add more components.
-In a storage or file system – sometimes also called scale-out NAS - these components are hard drives (hard disk, NVMe) and servers.
+In a storage or file system – sometimes also called scale-out NAS (network-attached storage) – these components are hard drives (hard disk, NVMe) and servers.
 The more interesting part are the dimensions to scale in a storage system when you add more components:

 - Random IO performance (IOPS, random 4k IO)

 - Metadata performance

 - Capacity, i.e., the storage capacity for files

 - Metadata capacity, e.g., the number of files or file systems